Tottenham Well

 Regional and National Organisations

-London Forum of Amenity and Civic Societies claims to speak for over a hundred local societies across London with more than 100,000 members.
-The Tottenham Civic Society is affiliated to it.
+The London Forum of Amenity and Civic Societies claims to speak for over a hundred local societies across London with more than 100,000 members.

-We are also affiliated to Civic Voice, the new national charity for the civic movement.
+There is also the national organisation Civic Voice, the national charity for the civic movement which replaced the defunct Civic Trust.

-SAVE Britain's Heritage is a small but influential national organisation with an interest in heritage and conservation issues which has given us valuable advice and assistance in our campaign to prevent the demolition of some historic buildings on the High Road as part of the planned redevelopment of Tottenham Hotspurs' stadium.
+SAVE Britain's Heritage is a small but influential national organisation with an interest in heritage and conservation issues which gave us valuable advice and assistance in the campaign to prevent the demolition of some historic buildings on the High Road as part of the redevelopment and enlargement of Tottenham Hotspurs' stadium.

 Return to previous page Back to top of page